rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

 ### 3. Total Variation Denoising (TVD)

 **What is it?**
-TVD is like a smart artist who cleans your ECG drawing by keeping the big shapes (heartbeats) and removing tiny scribbles (noise).
+TVD is like a smart artist who cleans the ECG drawing by keeping the big shapes (heartbeats) and removing tiny scribbles (noise).
 It works by minimizing sudden changes in the signal while preserving edges, like QRS peaks, using a mathematical optimization.

 **How does it work?**
 - **Step 1**: Define a regularization parameter (controls smoothing strength).